-If you’ve ever raised a fern, a peace lily or even a lucky bamboo, you know the breath of fresh air a living plant invites to your home.
+If you’ve ever grown a ficus, a peace lily or even a lucky bamboo, you know the breath of fresh air a living plant invites to your home.
+It isn’t only about adding green to our living spaces – it’s also about creating a beautiful, healthier and more sustainable place.

 Understanding Indoor Plants